Maiduguri: Demographics

 Maiduguri is estimated to have a population of 1,907,600, as of 2007.
 It grew in size by 15.1 km2 between 2002 and 2012.

 Its residents are mostly Muslim including Kanuri, Hausa, Shuwa, Bura, Marghi, and Fulani ethnic groups.
 There is also a considerable Christian population and people from Southern states such as the Igbo, Ijaw, and Yoruba.

 Maiduguri had 22 internally displaced persons camps in 2019, including Shagari camp with 48 households, and Cherubim & Seraphim camp with 65 households.
-The NYC (National Youth Service) in Maiduguri housed 4,800 displaced people in 2016.
+The NYSC (National Youth Service) in Maiduguri housed 4,800 displaced people in 2016.
 Goni Kachallari had 340 families in 2016.

-Languages spoken in the camps include Fulani, Fulfulde, Gamargu, Hausa (8.4% native speakers), Kanuri (53.5% native speakers), Shuwa Arabic, and Marghi (15.6%).
+Languages spoken in the camps include Fulfulde, Gamargu, Hausa (8.4% native speakers), Kanuri (53.5% native speakers), Shuwa Arabic, and Marghi (15.6%).
 About a third of survey respondents had comprehension of a simple English audio sample; close to 100% had comprehension of audio messaging in either Hausa or Kanuri.

+Air pollution

+As a result of chemical reactions involving moving vehicles and the release of gases that can cause inhalation into the deepest parts of the lung, Maiduguri is currently experiencing particulate dust, a harmful air pollutant.